apache/spark/docs/sql-programming-guide.md

      ...
    {% endhighlight %}

+ - From Spark 1.6, LongType casts to TimestampType expect seconds instead of microseconds.
+This change was made to match the behavior of Hive 1.2 for more consistent type casting to TimestampType from numeric types.
+See [SPARK-11724](https://issues.apache.org/jira/browse/SPARK-11724) for details.

 ## Upgrading From Spark SQL 1.4 to 1.5

  - Optimized execution using manually managed memory (Tungsten) is now enabled by default, along with